HarisJoved/AiApp-local-with-auth.idtcities-/README.md

-# Document Embedding Platform
+# Document Embedding & AI Chat Platform

-A modular, full-stack document processing and embedding platform built with FastAPI and React.
-Upload documents, process them with selectable embedding models, store vectors in configurable vector databases, and perform semantic search across your document collection.
+A modular, full-stack document processing and AI chat platform built with FastAPI and React.
+Upload documents, process them with selectable embedding models, store vectors in configurable vector databases, and interact with an intelligent chatbot that can answer questions about your documents using RAG (Retrieval-Augmented Generation).

 ![Platform Architecture](docs/images/architecture.png)